 There is not much to do in terms of sightseeing and activities but is a great place to unwind and relax.

 Visit Tengkorak Beach

-Tengkorak Beach is secluded and is one of the most picturesque beaches in the Langkawi.
+Tengkorak Beach is secluded and is one of the more picturesque beaches in Langkawi.
 This beach offers crystal clear water to the soft white sands and forested trees.

 Explore Pantai Cenang Beach

-Located on the western coast line of Langkawi.
+Located on the western coastline of Langkawi.
 Pantai Cenang Beach is the busiest beach on Langkawi Island.
-The beach is a long stretch of beautiful white sand offering great views.
+The beach is a long stretch of beautiful white sand with great views and sunset views.

 See Shark Bay Beach